 English KS1 / KS2: How to write a persuasive text

-She employs various techniques - like using an eye catchy snappy title, reasoning, counter arguments, rhetorical questions and a conclusion - to build a strong persuasive piece.
+Shannon demonstrates various techniques - like using a snappy title, reasoning, counter arguments, rhetorical questions and a conclusion - to build a strong persuasive piece.

-But, will Richard be convinced that listening to latest Michael Bublé album really is worth doing?
+But, will Richard be convinced that listening to the latest Michael Bublé album really is worth doing?!

-This clip is from the series Literacy Text Types: The Facts About Non-Fiction
+This short film is from the BBC series, The Facts About Non-Fiction.

-At this stage pupils often fall into the trap of being too informal and chatty while writing persuasive texts.
+Whilst writing persuasive texts, pupils often fall into the trap of being too informal and chatty.

-You could select some of the vocabulary that is explained in this resource and ask them, in pairs, to write definitions, for example: counter argument, emotive language, 1st person, rhetorical question, facts, opinions, balanced review.
+You could select some of the vocabulary that is explained in this resource and ask your pupils, in pairs, to write definitions.
+For example: counter argument, emotive language, first person, rhetorical question, fact, opinion, balanced review.

-Then the pupils could watch the resource to check if their definitions were correct.
+Then pupils could watch this short film to check if their definitions are correct.

-This clip will be relevant for teaching English at KS1 and KS2 in England, Wales and Northern Ireland and 1st, 2nd Level in Scotland.
+This short film will be relevant for teaching English at KS1 and KS2 in England, Wales and Northern Ireland and 1st and 2nd Level in Scotland.